Common C.MI. Course Questions

 Q. Do students automatically receive certification upon successful completion of the course?

 A. Yes, provided that all course work has been completed satisfactorily, according to our stated guidelines.
-C.MI. has been designed to be challenging.
-It is presented as a college-level course that includes required reading, written assignments, sectional quizzes, a final exam - and a 60-hour documented meditation practice component.
-Students must successfully complete all course work, written assignments, quizzes and the final exam with a passing score of 75% or higher to earn C.MI. certification.
+C.MI has been designed to be challenging.
+It is presented as a college-level course that includes required reading, written assignments, sectional quizzes, a final exam - and a 60-hour documented (and reviewed) meditation practice component.
+Students must successfully complete all course work, written assignments, quizzes and the final exam with a passing score of 75% or higher to earn certification.

 Q. Is certification required to teach meditation?

 A. Private instructors may be able to teach in some locations and situations without certification.
 However, training centers, organizations and meditation students themselves have come to expect that their instructors have sufficient background and certification (that often includes documented and reviewed practice) such as the C.MI certificate.
 In the USA, some states may require certification as a basic requirement for operating your business or acquiring insurance.
 Please note that the guidelines are different throughout the US and around the world.